wengels464/diabetes-model/diabetes/docs/project_plan.md

 ### Flow of Data

-Raw CSV
+Raw CSV\n
-Pandas Dataframe
+Pandas Dataframe\n
-Cleaning and Imputation
+Cleaning and Imputation\n
-New Dataframe
+New Dataframe\n
-Clean True CSV
+Clean True CSV\n
-Invent New False CSV
+Invent New False CSV\n
-Algorithmic Training
+Algorithmic Training\n
-Predict Labels on False CSV
+Predict Labels on False CSV\n
-Dashboard Software (PowerBI or something)
+Dashboard Software (PowerBI or something)\n
 ...

 *What I would like is a way to pipe data into this program and have it analyze, label, and store the data in SQL, then have SQL talkk to a dashboard.
 I'm unsure of the details*